 Today in the Hellenic Calendar:

-- According to the Attic calendar, it’s the 5th of the month of Poseideón.
+- According to the Attic calendar, it’s the 7th of the month of Elaphebolión.

 - The Hellenic Calendar is made up of four-year cycles based on when the Olympics were held in ancient Olympia.
 We are now in the first year of a new Olympiad—the 698th since the four-year cycle began!

-- NOTE: Regarding the Orphic Hymns, some lists combine the first two prayers (#0, “To Musaeus,” and #1, “To Hecate”) into one ginormous prayer.
-Others keep the two separate.
-The list on Theoi.com combines them, but whatever list Drew Campbell worked from did not.
-So if, say, Campbell suggests using Hymn 34 (“To Apollon”), Your Mod will follow Theoi.com’s numbering system and link to Hymn 33.
+- NOTE: Regarding the Orphic Hymns, the public-domain Thomas Taylor translation combines the first two prayers (#0, “To Musaeus,” and #1, “To Hecate”) into one ginormous prayer.
+The Apostolos Athanassakis translation keeps the two separate.
+Theoi.com uses Taylor’s Translation (again, because it’s public domain), but Drew Campbell drew from Athanassakis.
+So if, say, Campbell suggests using Hymn 34 (“To Apollo”), Your Mod will follow Taylor’s numbering system and link to Hymn 33 on Theoi.com.
 The more you know~

-- For those of you who would like to learn ancient Greek, this day of the month is called the pémpte histaménou (roughly pronounced “PEMP-tay hee-stah-MEH-noo”), meaning “the fifth of the beginning [of the month].”
+- For those of you who would like to learn ancient Greek, this day of the month is called the hebdóme histaménou (roughly pronounced “heb-DOH-may hee-stah-MEH-noo”), meaning “the seventh of the beginning [of the month].”